NNPDF/nnpdf/validphys2/docs/guide.md

 After several iterations on the install system most issues have been resolved.
-There could be problems derived from interactions with hacks targeted at solving manually.
+There could be problems derived from interactions with hacks targeted at solving environment problems manually.
 In particular, see that you don’t have any `PYTHONPATH` environment variable (for example pointing at some version of LHAPDF) since that will overwrite the default conda configuration.
 This is easily solved by removing said hacks from `.bashrc` or similar files.

+A different source of problems is the priority order of the conda *channels*: We use dependency packages from the official Anaconda `defaults` channel, as well as from the community `conda-forge` channel.
+If a package exists in both channels, the one from the channel declared first `.condarc` file is the one that gets selected.
+Unfortunately the packages are not always binary compatible and therefore the wrong priority causes various sorts of compiler errors.
+Also unfortunately, what the wrong priority is changes over time, depending on the features that both channels provide.
+Currently we use the compilers from the `defaults` channel, and therefore it has to be declared first.

 If you include conda in your default PATH, the default Python version will be the conda Python 3.
 This could cause problems if you use code